JetBrains/intellij-sdk-docs/code_samples/facet_basics/README.md

 ## Quickstart

 Facets extend base IDE features with additional frameworks support by providing additional libraries, dependencies, technologies, and UI elements for configuring framework-specific settings.

 Facet Basics represents configuration specific for a particular framework or technology, associated with a module.
-SDK Facet is available to use in the `Project Settings > Facets` section and allows to specify any configuration specified by the `FacetConfiguration` implementation - path to the SDK in this case.
+SDK Facet is available to use in the `Project Settings > Facets` section.
+It allows us to specify any configuration specified by the `FacetConfiguration` implementation - path to the SDK in this case.

 ### Extension Points